Skip to content

 Multi-worker safety

 Any number of workers can run against the same project concurrently (spawned by CLI, the chat tool, cron, or --persist).
-Concurrency is handled at the DB level:
+Concurrency is handled at the filesystem level — the kernel does the arbitration:

-During development and when reusing a project, you often want to wipe part of the database without blowing away the whole .botholomew/ directory (which would also erase soul.md, beliefs.md, goals.md, config.json, and your skills). botholomew nuke covers that:
+During development and when reusing a project, you often want to wipe one area of state without blowing away your prompts, skills, or config. botholomew nuke covers that:

 ScopeClears

-Each subcommand requires -y/--yes to actually delete — running without the flag prints per-table row counts and exits, so it doubles as a dry run.
-Nothing on disk (soul, beliefs, goals, config, skills) is ever touched.
+Each subcommand requires -y/--yes to actually delete — running without the flag prints counts and exits, so it doubles as a dry run.
+Files under prompts/, skills, config, and MCPX server config are never touched.

-For safety, nuke refuses to run while any worker is in status='running' — stop them first with botholomew worker stop <id>.
-The schema itself (tables, _migrations) is always preserved.
+For safety, nuke refuses to run while any worker pidfile is alive — stop them first with botholomew worker stop <id>.

 See src/commands/nuke.ts.